ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

 The "boot master" VM needs to have root access via ssh to the other members of the cloud.

-*NOTE*: In the description below it is assumed that DNS is in use and the host names for the ICP cluster VMs are registered in the DNS.
-If DNS is not in use, then the /etc/hosts files on each of the ICP cluster VMs must have been set up to map host names to IP addresses.
+*NOTE*: In the description below, it is assumed that DNS is in use and the host names for the ICP cluster VMs are registered in the DNS.
+If DNS is not in use, then the `/etc/hosts` files on each of the ICP cluster VMs must have been set up to map host names to IP addresses.
 Hence, host names are used in the samples.
 (The ssh-copy-id command requires the use of host names.)

 *NOTE*: Substitute your actual host names In the sample commands in this section.
-For the IPC KC instructions to do this work, see "Sharing SSH keys among cluster nodes": https://www.ibm.com/support/knowledgecenter/SSBS6K_2.1.0/installing/ssh_keys.html
+For the ICP KC instructions to do this work, see "Sharing SSH keys among cluster nodes": https://www.ibm.com/support/knowledgecenter/SSBS6K_2.1.0/installing/ssh_keys.html

 - Login to the boot-master node as root